 You will have signed up for one of our packages of included calls.
 Each package has a set number of calls which are included each month.
-If you receive more calls than are included, we charge for each extra call at a rate which is set for your package.
+If you receive more calls than are included, we charge for each extra call at the rate which is set for your package.
 If you receive fewer calls than are included in your package, any unused calls don’t rollover into the next month.
 If we make a call on your behalf, this counts as one of your included calls and the cost of the call is charged at a fixed rate for landlines and a fixed rate for mobiles.
 The current rates are on our website and a call is charged with a minimum duration of one minute and then in units of 30 seconds from then on.

 We never sleep and so we’ll answer your calls 24 hours a day, 7 days a week, 365 days a year.
 We’ll do our best to answer every call and to take a message every time.
 We can’t guarantee that we’ll always answer every single call but we’ll try our hardest to do so.
 With the best will in the world, some calls are going to be missed.
 Very rarely we might get part of the message wrong – we’re only human after all!
 If any of these happen, we won’t be responsible or liable for any costs you might incur as a result.
 Sometimes, if we’re really busy, it might take us longer to answer the call than normal.
 Over the course of a month, we aim for 80% of calls being answered within 20 seconds.